ColeVsCode/django-beanstalkd/README.md

     client = BeanstalkClient()
     client.call('beanstalk_example.background_counting', '5')

+Alternatively, to use the settings.BEANSTALK\_JOB\_NAME pattern, `call` the function with explicit appname and jobname parameters:

+    client.call(appname='beanstalk_example', jobname='background_counting', arg='5')

 For a live example look at the `beanstalk_example` app, in the `management/commands/beanstalk_example_client.py` file.
 Arguments to `call` are

+    func:     the function name following the pattern `appname.jobname` or the pattern specified by settings.BEANSTALK_JOB_NAME
+    arg:      the argument to pass to the beanstalk job
     priority: an integer number that specifies the priority.
 Jobs with a smaller priority get executed first
     delay:    how many seconds to wait before the job can be reserved
     ttr:      how many seconds a worker has to process the job before it gets requeued
+    appname:  if present with jobname, will be applied to the pattern specified by settings.BEANSTALK_JOB_NAME to specify the function name.
+The func argument will be ignored
+    jobname:  if present with appname, used to specify the function name

 Example App